 EVERYTHING NEGATIVE – IS AN OPPORTUNITY TO RISE.

-After receiving her first pair of basketball shoes before the age of 1, it was inevitable that Harleen would pursue the game of basketball at a young age.
+After receiving her first pair of basketball shoes before the age of 1, it was inevitable that Harleen Dulay (then known as Harleen Sidhu) would pursue the game of basketball at a young age.
 Harleen began playing competitively in Grade 4 with the Grade 8 team at her school.
 She made her first U-15 Provincial Team in 2003 as a 12-year old and continued representing British Columbia on the U-15 and U-17 teams for the next 4 years.
-She played in various US tournaments, Western Canada Summer Games and Nationals.
+She played in various high-level USA tournaments, the Western Canada Summer Games and the Canadian National tournament.
 Harleen has obtained numerous 1st and 2nd Team All-Stars, Defensive MVP’s, and MVP’s throughout her elementary, high school and university career.

-Although there were opportunities for Harleen to play professionally, she decided to stay home and fulfill her dreams of becoming a nurse.
-She currently works at BC Children’s Hospital but also finds joy in seeing young individuals that she has coached fulfill their own dreams and work towards reaching their goals as basketball players.
-She wants to inspire the next generation of athletes, to coach and empower the youth to be the best versions of themselves, and to help develop each player in becoming the complete athlete.
+Although there were opportunities for Harleen to play professionally, she decided to stay home and fulfill her dream of becoming a nurse.
+She is currently a registered nurse at BC Children’s Hospital.
+Harleen finds joy in helping young individuals fulfill their own dreams and work towards reaching their goals, both on and off the court.
+She wants to inspire the next generation of athletes to be the best versions of themselves, and work to become the complete athlete!

-During his 5 year career at UFV, he accumulated 1 Canada West Conference 2nd-team All Star, 242 regular season 3’s (4th All-time in Conference History), and 3 Canada West tournament Final 4 appearances.
-In his final season at UFV, he finished 1st in Canada in 3’s made (78 in 20 games, which was the 3rd highest single-season total in conference history).
-He also finished 5th in assists, and 9th in steals.
-During his playing career, Manny would coach and train kids whenever he had the chance.
-He was always focused on playing, but the time he spent coaching kids really helped him understand how passionate he was in seeing young players blossom into well-rounded individuals.
+During his 5 year career at UFV, Manny went to 3 straight Canada West Final 4's, and received a Canada West 2nd-team All-star award in his 5th year.
+He finished his career with 242 regular season 3’s, which at that time put him at 3rd All-time in Canada West history (he currently sits at 4th).
+In his last season at UFV, he finished 1st in all of Canada in 3’s made (shot 43% from 3), 5th in assists and 9th in steals.
+His total of 78 3s in 20 games is the 3rd highest single-season total in conference history.
+During his playing career, Manny would coach and train younger players whenever he had the chance.
+He was always focused on playing, but the time he spent coaching kids really helped him understand how passionate he was in seeing young players grow into well-rounded individuals.